Accessibility Statement for St Cecilia’s Hall

 What we’re doing to improve accessibility

-We will continue to address the accessibility issues highlighted, working to deliver a solution or suitable workaround.
-Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by September 2021[MC5] .
+We will continue to address and make adequate improvements to the accessibility issues highlighted.
+Unless specified otherwise, a complete solution or significant improvement will be in place by May 2025.

 Preparation of this accessibility statement